 Classic Tuscany…birthplace of the Renaissance, home to some of the world’s best cuisine, wine, and picture-postcard landscapes.
 Our walks through the Tuscan countryside offer marvelous views of ancient castles, vineyard covered hillsides, and tiny walled towns that date to Roman times.
 You’ll enjoy a walk through the vineyards of the Chianti region, and a picnic lunch with dreamy views of the surrounding countryside.
 And a fascinating hike to the ruins of a haunted town that from the Dark Ages will whet your appetite for a Tuscan farm lunch.

 After Tuscany we walk into a completely different world as we journey to the Amalfi Coast, one of the most beautiful coastlines on the planet.
 You’ll explore tiny pastel villages perched precariously on impossibly steep hillsides that plunge into the blue water of the Mediterranean.
 You’ll walk on trails that wind over the cliffs and offer views that are as unbelievable as they are breathtaking.
 We’ll wander the amazing city of Pompeii, preserved by a volcanic eruption and covered in ash for almost 2000 years.
 And we’ll hike beautiful valleys cut into the coastal mountains that provide excellent access to explore towns and villages not seen by the bus tourists.
-The highlights of this area are two incredible trails…“Pathway of the Gods”, named for its godlike views of the coastline, and “Valley of the Mills”, which combines several dramatic and varied landscapes into one hike.
+The highlights of this area are two incredible trails…“Pathway of the Gods”, named for its godlike views of the coastline, and “Punta Campanella”, which combines several dramatic and varied landscapes into one hike, with stunning views of Capri.
 Once you’ve walked the Amalfi Coast you’ll understand why this area is one of our most popular places to visit…and re-visit!

 True to our “get lost” philosophy, we’ll ease into the pulse of the Italian experience and find the real Italy…we’ll walk the walks, feast on the food, meet the people, and live the life.